melezhik/swat/README.md

 # Hooks

-Hooks are extension points you may imppliment to hack into swat complie / runtime workflow.
+Hooks are extension points you may implement to hack into swat compile / runtime workflow.
 There are two types of hooks:

 - Perl hooks
 - Bash Hooks